Fujifilm X-T100 vs Sigma fp

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 The price is, of course, an important factor in any camera decision.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+The X-T100 was launched at a markedly lower price (by 68 percent) than the fp, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.